Biohacking Sleep for Cognitive Function

 You’ll be amazed to discover how closely your sleep patterns are linked to your brain’s performance and cognitive abilities.

-When you’re deprived of adequate sleep, it’s not just your energy levels that plummet – the effects ripple through your entire brain, impacting everything from memory consolidation to decision making.
+When you’re deprived of adequate sleep, it’s not just your energy levels that plummet – the effects ripple through your entire brain, impacting everything from to decision making.

 This is what we call the ‘sleep deprivation effects,’ a state where cognitive functions dim due to persistent lack of restful slumber.